Abbey Road Studios: 1980s–2010s

-Controversy over sale
+Sale attempt

 On 17 February 2010, it was reported that EMI had put the studios up for sale because of increasing debts.
 There was reported interest by property developers in redeveloping the site into luxury flats.
 It had also been reported there was a possibility the studios could be purchased by the National Trust to preserve what was in effect a historical building.
 A Save Abbey Road Studios campaign attempted to ensure the premises remained a working studio.

-On 21 February 2010, EMI stated it planned to keep the studio and was looking for an investor to help finance a "revitalization" project.
+On 21 February 2010, EMI stated it planned to keep the studio and was looking for an investor to help finance a "revitalisation" project.
 Meanwhile, the British government declared Abbey Road Studios a Grade II listed building which protected it from major alteration.
-The following December, the pedestrian crossing at Abbey Road was listed on the National Heritage List.
+The following December, the pedestrian crossing at Abbey Road was separately Grade II listed on the National Heritage List.

 Paul McCartney, speaking to BBC Newsnight on 16 February 2010, said there had been efforts to save Abbey Road by "a few people who have been associated with the studio for a long time," although he did not name them or include himself among them.
 "I have so many memories there with the Beatles," McCartney said, "It still is a great studio.
 So it would be lovely for someone to get a thing together to save it."